City · United States · Americas

 Weather

-New York City experiences distinct seasonal weather patterns.
-Winter months (December to February) are cold, with temperatures ranging from 20°F to 40°F (-6°C to 4°C), and occasional snowfall.
-Spring (March to May) sees mild to warm temperatures, averaging from 40°F to 60°F (4°C to 15°C), with increasing sunshine.
-Summer (June to August) is hot and humid, with temperatures ranging from 70°F to 90°F (21°C to 32°C), and occasional thunderstorms.
-Fall (September to November) offers mild temperatures, from 50°F to 70°F (10°C to 21°C), with beautiful foliage.
-It's advisable to check the forecast closer to your travel dates for the most accurate weather information.
+New York City experiences four distinct seasons.
+Winter (December to February) is cold, with temperatures averaging from 25°F to 40°F (-4°C to 4°C).
+Spring (March to May) sees mild to warm weather, with temperatures ranging from 45°F to 70°F (7°C to 21°C).
+Summer (June to August) is hot and humid, with temperatures averaging from 70°F to 85°F (21°C to 29°C).
+Fall (September to November) offers mild temperatures, ranging from 50°F to 70°F (10°C to 21°C).
+Rain can occur throughout the year, so an umbrella or raincoat is advisable.
+Spring and fall provide the most pleasant weather for outdoor activities, while winter and summer offer their own unique experiences.

 Getting There